vrenken/EtAlii.Ubigia/Readme.md

 # Introduction
 Ubigia is a philosophy and corresponding family of technologies and applications with as aim to better facilitate information ownership, exchange and entanglement.
 It's intent is not to be yet another NoSql database, but rather to expand the boundaries of digital information by applying (or better said re-inventing) some of the fundamentals we all take for granted in today's information systems.
+One of the aims is to make contextutal information traversal a possibility.

 ## Status
 ![Docker Image Version (latest by date)](https://img.shields.io/docker/v/ubigia/storage?color=blue&label=dockerhub%20image&logo=docker&logoColor=white)